 Sites are first come, first serve basis and are non-reservable.

 Camping fee is $7 per site per night.

-Currently open - December
+Currently closed - December

 Group size is 5 people, 2 vehicles per site.
 No alcoholic beverages are allowed in the area.
 Horses are not allowed in the campground.